om0611/Bracket-Buddy/README.md

 ## Installation

 ## Usage
+On app startup, the user will be prompted with a login button where they can login to their start.gg account.
+Once they have done this, they should navigate back to BracketBuddy.

+Once they log in, the user should select their desired tournament and event.
+Once they do, they will be prompted with 5 menus in a navigation bar at the bottom of the screen.
+Within each of these menus are options related to its specific functionality, images of each menu are recorded [here](https://drive.google.com/drive/folders/1ykSAsVVC5Af_IVYZX9h985wE7KAtisu3?usp=sharing).
 ## Feedback
 Bracket Buddy is open to feedback through this [google form](https://forms.gle/7vZLDufXwvgFXi8L8)!
 When submitting feedback, be sure to: